Sculpture Parks: Making Art More Accessible

 Bacchus Fountain inside Boboli Gardens, Florence

 Admiring the rotund belly of the “Little Bacchus” Fountain.
-Dwarves were considered lucky charms in the 15th and 16th Century, so they often appeared in court and home’s of the wealthy.
-You will see them depicted in Velázquez’s famous painting Las Meninas.
+Dwarves were considered lucky charms in the 15th and 16th Century.
+As a result, they often appeared in court and in the homes of the wealthy.
+Mostly famously, you will see this depicted in Velázquez’s famous painting Las Meninas.

 Further reading: 8 Must-Visit Attractions in Florence